leonardochaia/dotnet-affected/README.md

 ```

 ## Output Formatting

-dotnet-affected currently supports outputting Traversal SDK project files and plain text list of changed and affected
-projects.
-The `--format` option can be used to choose which format to output.
+The `--format` command line option can be used to choose which output formats will be used.

+dotnet-affected currently supports following **format options**:
+- `traversal`: Traversal SDK project file.
+- `text`: Plain text file containing all affected project paths.
+- `json`: JSON file containing all affected project names and paths.

+Example:
 ```text
 $ dotnet affected -v --format text
 Discovering projects from /home/lchaia/dev/dotnet-affected